hirocaster/cookbook-snmp/README.md

 * `snmp['load_average']`
   - monitors the load average of the local system, specifying thresholds for the 1-minute, 5-minute and 15-minute averages.
-If set, the template expects this to be an array of hashes specifying the mount point of the disk to monitor and the minimum threshold in the form of { :max1 => '12', :max5 => '14', :max15 => '14'}.
+    If set, the template expects this to be a hash specifying the minimum threshold in the form of { :max1 => '12', :max5 => '14', :max15 => '14'}.
-    Default is an empty array.
+    Default is nil

 * `snmp['extend_scripts']`
   - A hash that specifies extension scripts to the SNMP daemon.
 If set, the template